AyrA/bfc/README.md

 ## Optimizer

 This compiler contains an optimizer that is activated using the `/o` switch.
 This switch will introduce new BF instructions that your custom code generator has to deal with.
 Currently there's only one optimization that's performed:

 | Original | Replacement | Optimized | Description |
 |--|--|--|--|
 | `[-]` | `!` | `mem[ptr]=0;` | Set current memory cell to zero |

+If your engine can't handle optimized instructions, it should either replace them with the original BF instructions, or throw an exception, informing the user that the `/o` switch is not supported by your engine.
+This should then also be part of the engine help.

 ## Tokenizer